laur89/dotfiles/README.md

 - create `ext4` partition, beginning, mount to `/boot`, 1044 MB
   - could be btrfs, but some features, such as [savedefault](https://wiki.archlinux.org/title/GRUB/Tips_and_tricks#Recall_previous_entry)
     (relevant w/ dualboot or multiple kernels) might not work
+  - when using systemd-boot and encrypting everything, then no need for separate /boot partition as commit c0cde1e8348db5915a026ec3c8ad2220031e6fcc implies
+    - also somewhat relevant to no-boot partition is [this debian forum post](https://forums.debian.net/viewtopic.php?p=822950)
 - create `physical volume for encryption` partition, beginning, remaining size
 - select `Configure encrypted volumes`, select `Yes`
 - select `Create encrypted volumes`